yaml/yaml-spec/spec/1.2.2/ext/glossary.md

 :
 YAML is a programming-language-agnostic data serialization language.
 "YAML" rhymes with "camel".
-YAML is a recursive backronym that stands for "YAML Ain't Markup Language".
+YAML is a recursive acronym that stands for "YAML Ain't Markup Language".
 People often think YAML is Yet Another Markup Language, but it Ain't!